 Three principles that Bernays used:

-- Create carefully calculated associations with the subconscious fears and desires of individuals.
+- Create carefully calculated associations with the subconscious fears and desires of people.

-- Influence opinion leaders and perceived authority figures in order to reach those who follow them.
+- Influence opinion leaders and perceived authority figures to reach those who follow them.

-- Initiate the contagion of behaviors and ideas through social conformity.
+- Initiate contagious behaviors and ideas through social conformity.

-Interestingly, it was Bernays who staged a group of “society” women marching in the 1929 New York City Easter Parade smoking cigarettes (described as “Torches of Freedom”) to protest the unreasonable social restrictions on female behavior, which contagiously brought similar protests in other large cities.
+Interestingly, it was Bernays who staged a group of “society” women marching in the 1929 New York City Easter Parade smoking cigarettes (described as “Torches of Freedom”) to protest the unreasonable social restrictions on female behavior, which traveled contagiously to bring similar protests in other large cities.
 Sound familiar?
-He achieved his goal of promoting the use of cigarettes by a much larger population in America (“Torches of Freedom,” 2016).
+He achieved his goal of promoting the use of cigarettes by a larger population in America (“Torches of Freedom,” 2016).